The Benefits of Yoga in the Management of Arthritis

 It can be a seemingly indiscriminate condition, affecting people of all ages, sexes and races.

 In the UK, more than 10 million people suffer from arthritis, including children.

 Symptoms of arthritis include swelling around the joint, pain, stiffness, and a reduction in the range of motion.

 Whilst symptoms of arthritis may come and go, they can be mild, moderate or severe.
-It is a condition that may stay about the same sometimes, but over time it may progress.

 These changes may be visible, such as knobby finger joints, but often the changes in bone structures can only be seen on X-ray.